Knowledge base

 - Use Jelastic Cloud (at least one Jelastic environment must be active with the extension installed for your backups to be visible).

-- Have a Swiss Backup Infomaniak space with a quota of available devices (minimum 1) for a Cloud backup.
+- Have an Swiss Backup Infomaniak account with an available device quota (minimum 1) for a Cloud backup.

 - Add 1 device of type Cloud to obtain the OpenStack Swift parameters.

-To add the extension useful to Swiss Backup on Jelastic Cloud:
+To add the extension useful for Swiss Backup on Jelastic Cloud:

 - Log in to the Jelastic Cloud Dashboard of your server.